 Yes.
-If you build, remodel, or work as a subcontractor in Rhode Island, you must register.
+If you build, remodel, or work as a contractor or subcontractor in Rhode Island, you must register.

 DOES THE CONTRACTORS' BOARD HAVE ANY DISCIPLINARY POWERS?

-The Board can refuse to issue or can suspend or revoke the registration of the contractor, remodeler, or subcontractor; additionally it can impose fines.
-See RIGL 5-65-10 for types if disciplinary action that may be taken.
+The Board can refuse to issue or can suspend or revoke the registration of the contractor, remodeler, or subcontractor; additionally, it can impose fines.
+See RIGL 5-65-10 for types of disciplinary action the Board can take.

 WHAT ARE THE GROUNDS FOR SUSPENSION OR REVOCATION OF A CONTRACTOR'S REGISTRATION?

-A contractor's registration can be suspended or revoked if one engages in dishonest or a fraudulent conduct with the public or if knowingly and consistently builds structures in violation of state building codes.
+A contractor's registration can be suspended or revoked if one engages in dishonest or fraudulent conduct with the public or if knowingly and consistently builds structures in violation of state building codes.
 Failure to maintain required insurances can result in suspension or revocation of registration.
-Such action is usually the result of an administrative hearing.

 IS THERE A PENALTY FOR OPERATING WITHOUT A REGISTRATION AND FAILURE TO COMPLY WITH A FINAL ORDER OF THE BOARD?

 Yes.
-Any person who violates a final order of the Board, or fails to register as a contractor as stipulated, and upon proper written notification, shall be deemed guilty of a misdemeanor, and shall, on conviction thereof, be imprisoned for a term not exceeding one (1) year, or fined not more than five thousand dollars ($5,000) for 1st offense, and ($10,000.00) for subsequential offenses.
-If three (3) or more final orders are issued in a 24 month period may be prosecuted as a felony charge.
+Any person who violates a final order of the Board, or fails to register as a contractor as stipulated, and upon proper written notification, shall be deemed guilty of a misdemeanor, and shall, on conviction thereof, be imprisoned for a term not exceeding one (1) year, or fined not more than five thousand dollars ($5,000) for 1st offense, and ($10,000.00) for subsequent offenses.
+If three (3) or more final orders are issued in a 24-month period, a contractor may be prosecuted as a felon.

 WHAT KIND OF CLAIMS FROM THE PUBLIC, OR FROM THE CONSUMERS WILL BE HEARD BY THE CONTRACTORS' BOARD?

-The Board will hear claims of negligent work, improper work, contract disputes, and claims of breach of contract.
-Only claims pertaining to residential properties.
+The Board will hear claims of negligent work, improper work, contract disputes, and breach of contract regarding residential structures located in Rhode Island.

 DOES THE LAW PROVIDE FOR A VICTIM FUND?

-No. There is no fund to compensate a consumer who has been defrauded by a contractor, remodeler, or subcontractor registered under this; however, the board criminally pursues compliance of final orders in district court with the attorney general.
+No. There is no fund to compensate a consumer who has been defrauded by a contractor, remodeler, or subcontractor however, the attorney general criminally pursues compliance of final orders in district court.

 IF THE CONTRACTORS' REGISTRATION and LICENSING BOARD RULES IN FAVOR OF A CONSUMER AGAINST A CONTRACTOR, HOW DOES THE CONSUMER GET HIS OR HER MONEY?